abstractmachines/r-stats-probability/README.md

 >> Let `Y` denote any random variable.
 Then, `F(y) = P(Y <= y)`, for example, `P(Y <= 2)`.

+>> The *nature* of the distribution function associated with a random variable, determines whether the variable is discrete or continuous.

+- Discrete random variables have a stepwise function.

 > Semantics and Idioms of `R` language for probability distributions:
 Considered separate from pure mathematical theory.